-- 1. On the Play Announcement element, select the Value Selector arrow on the Play box. - 2.
-Select Greetings > Called Extension.
-If you specify [Called Extension], the greeting is fetched from the user profile in the user context.
+- 1. On the Play Announcement element, select the value selector > on the Play field. - 2.
+Select Greetings > [Called Extension] to fetch the greeting from the user profile in the current user context.

 To enable the Play status message mode for greetings